Un1xG0d/ZKP-Protocol-PoC/README.md

 1. **Register**: Calculates y1 and y2 using the secret x and public values g and h, and sends them to the server.
 2. **Authenticate**: Initiates the challenge-response protocol and verifies the response from the server.

+Most of the variable and function names were given to me from either the requirements document, the supplied Protobuf definition or the equations referenced in the book, so after configuring a basic gRPC setup, most of what I had to do was plug in the variables and equations given to me.

+Since there was no specific requirement to allow user input, I hardcoded the variables for user, x, g, and h; however this can be easily amended if needed.
+The variables g and h are the public values used both in the client and server scripts.

 ## Resources
 [IntroToCrypto Book](https://www.cs.umd.edu/~waa/414-F11/IntroToCrypto.pdf)